jarrodmedrano/jarrodmedrano/README.md

 ### Hi there 👋
+I'm Jarrod.
+I've been working in the tech industry for many years.
+Right now I specialize in frontend development using React, Angular etc. I am working on expanding into Rust development with an eye towards using native web components.

 <!--
 **jarrodmedrano/jarrodmedrano** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.